-In 2004, Dr. Brad Garber and 3 other health care providers from rural Wisconsin attended a CALS class in Two Harbors, Minnesota.
+In 2004, Dr. Brad Garber and three other health care providers from rural Wisconsin attended a CALS class in Two Harbors, MN.
 They all agreed that they faced the same rural health issues in Wisconsin that Minnesota did.
 They knew they had to bring CALS to Wisconsin.
-The next step was to get enough Wisconsin CALS instructors trained to start teaching CALS classes.
-In March of 2005 they were ready and launched the first class in Eau Claire.
+The next step was to get enough Wisconsin CALS instructors trained to start teaching CALS courses.
+In March 2005, they were ready and launched the first class in Eau Claire, WI.

-With the help of the Wisconsin Office Of Rural Health, they have continued to teach CALS classes every year and have now taught 27 classes with 604 participants being trained.
-In 2011 they began teaching the trauma module also and have now taught 10 trauma modules and trained 153 participants.
-Additional classes are being conducted in the spring of 2015 in Hayward and St. Croix.
+With the help of the Wisconsin Office Of Rural Health, they have continued to teach CALS courses every year and have now taught 57 courses with 1,107 participants being trained.
+In 2011, they began teaching the CALS Trauma Module and have now taught 38 trauma modules and trained 494 participants.

 - Mayo Clinic Health System-Chippewa Valley Hospital Bloomer, Wisconsin website

 Montana CALS Leaders Honored

 By MAGGIE NELSON In resource-constrained environments like rural Alaska, time and education can mean the difference between life and death. https://www.kucb.org/post/alaska-healthcare-professionals-gather-rural-emergency-medical-training#stream/0 In mid-October of...

 Ernie Ruiz MD Passes Away — Father of Emergency Medicine